thewrenchess/ft_db/README.md

 # ft_db
-ft_db is a collaborational project between David Huang and Yangyang Herrera.
-It demonstrates abilities to not only creating and destroying persistent database and tables, but also adding, sorting, and removing entries.
+ft_db is a collaborative project between David Huang and Yangyang Herrera.
+It has all basic database functions.
+It is written purely in `C`

 ## Installation
 1. Dowload this repository to your local file